 We can all enter this space.

-One of the more interesting events that unfolded during this interview was when Aviv decided to turn the tables on me ask me to share “the why” behind my opening question.
+One of the more exciting events that unfolded during this interview was when Aviv decided to turn the tables on me ask me to share “the why” behind my opening question.

-I shared with Aviv that for the third time in my career after getting a transformation project to a point of success, new executives take over, and all the work that was done falls away.
+I shared with Aviv that after getting a transformation project to the point of success for the third time in my career, new executives take over, and all the work that was done falls away.
 So that’s when I set an intention to have an impact on how organizations transform.

 One of the first things I came up with was an interview series called 5 Minutes to Process Improvement Success.
 The leading question was, “What is your best Improvement strategy that has worked really well for you?”

 From the beginning, I rarely got an answer about process improvement.
-It was always something deeper.
+It was always something more profound.
 It was all about trust, understanding the status quo, and things of that nature.
-It surprised me (and others), and that ignited an inner leader journey for me as I started to look at the deeper side of things.
+It surprised me (and others), which ignited an inner leader journey for me as I started to look at the deeper side of things.

 After I did 50 interviews, I felt this was never about process improvement, and it was silly to go on in this direction.
 I set it aside to see if something new would show up.
 A year and a half later, a new set of questions came together.